Michael Bay’s best movie in years is now streaming – here’s where you can watch it

 The film currently maintains a 69% critics rating on review aggregator site Rotten Tomatoes (opens in new tab), which is the highest score of the Transformers director’s career (his 1996 movie The Rock comes in second with 68%).

 Ambulance also represents the biggest theater-first addition to Peacock so far.
-At the turn of the year, Universal announced that several of its theatrical releases would arrive on the streamer 45 days after debuting on the big screen, though only the Jennifer Lopez-starring Marry Me and globe-trotting espionage thriller The 355 had done so until now.
+At the turn of the year, Universal announced that several of its theatrical releases would arrive on the streamer 45 days after debuting on the big screen.
+Although, only the Jennifer Lopez-starring Marry Me and globe-trotting espionage thriller The 355 had done so until now.

 Having launched in 2020, the streamer was initially only available in the US, though it rolled out to UK audiences via Sky and Now TV in November last year.
 NBCUniversal has plans to expand Peacock across several other European territories throughout 2022.